Inference-Time Scaling of Discrete Diffusion Models via Importance Weighting and Optimal Proposal Design: Introduction

-However, effective alignment of DDMs at test time remains a significant challenge.
-Existing alignment strategies mainly fall into two categories: i) fine-tuning and ii) guidance methods.
+Despite their impressive capabilities, pretrained diffusion models often need to generate samples that meet specific downstream constraints.
+For example, text-to-image generation requires images aligned with human preferences \citep{black2023training,fan2023dpok,uehara2024feedback}, while protein generation demands stability or desired binding affinity \citep{verkuil2022language,uehara2025reward}.
+To address this challenge, existing approaches mainly fall into two categories: i) fine-tuning and ii) guidance methods.
 Fine-tuning methods, including techniques such as steering \citep{rector2024steering}, reinforcement learning \citep{zekri2025fine}, and direct backpropagation \citep{wang2024fine}, have demonstrated promising results.
-Nevertheless, they often suffer from reward over-optimisation, which can compromise sample quality and diversity.
-On the other hand, guidance methods \citep{li2024derivative,gruver2023protein,nisonoff2024unlocking,guo2024plug} provide training-free alternatives that are easier to deploy, but they often suffer from reward under-optimisation.
-This limits their ability to enforce correct alignment, resulting in outputs that may not fully meet complex objectives.
+Nevertheless, these methods often suffer from reward over-optimisation, which can compromise sample quality and diversity.
+On the other hand, guidance and sampling methods \citep{li2024derivative,gruver2023protein,nisonoff2024unlocking,guo2024plug,uehara2025rewarditer} provide training-free alternatives that are easier to deploy, but they often suffer from reward under-optimisation.
+This limits their ability to enforce correct alignment, resulting in outputs that may not fully meet complex constraints.

-Inspired by the success of Sequential Monte Carlo (SMC) in continuous diffusion models \citep{wu2023practical,kim2025alignment}, we explore its extension to discrete diffusion models.
-However, applying SMC in this context presents unique challenges due to the combinatorial explosion of possible states and the non-differentiable nature of discrete variables.
-To address these issues, we propose a twisted SMC framework that leverages an approximate locally optimal proposal distribution, obtained via a first-order Taylor expansion of the reward function.
-This design encourages more efficient exploration of high-reward regions in the sample space.
-To enable gradient-based updates in the discrete setting, we incorporate Gumbel-Softmax relaxation, which provides a continuous and differentiable approximation of the discrete variables.
-Our method remains training-free and asymptotically unbiased, and empirical results on both synthetic and image benchmarks show that it achieves effective reward alignment while preserving sample quality and diversity.